kjack9/mod-smallcraft/docs/raids/vanilla/zg.md

 - Increased time between panther spawns from 6s to 7s
 - After gouging the main tank, Arlokk will briefly be vulnerable to disorient/distract/root/snare/stun/freeze/daze effects
 - Mark of Arlokk will always be applied to the nearest player who is not the tank
+- Make panther adds easier to pull off the marked player